The Kirby Laboratory

 Kate joined the laboratory in February 2018 after finishing her PhD work studying the pathogenesis of Mycobacterium tuberculosis in Miriam Bronstein's laboratory at the University of North Carolina at Chapel Hill, During her postdoctoral work in the Kirby lab she identified small molecules that evict drug resistance plasmids and restore susceptibility in carbapenemase-producing Enterobacteriaceae and elucidated several fascinating mechanisms of action.
 This also led to an exciting collaboration with the Roman Manetsch's medicinal chemistry group.
 Kate transitioned to the world of biotechnology and later stage therapeutic development with her move to Locus Biosciences in the Research Triangle Park in the Spring of 2021, still maintaining important focus on the drug resistant prokaryotes..

 Alex took a research year away from medical studies at the Wayne State University School of Medicine to explore translational and basic antimicrobial resistance experiments.
 He has studied antimicrobial resistance in Syrian refugee camps in Jordan and in the Eastern Mediterranean as a Boren Fellow.
 He worked on rapid AST methods, aminoglycoside resistance, and antibiotic efflux in the lab..
 He recently transitioned to lab emeritus status while finishing out medical school.
-He recently started a pediatrics residency/infectious disease/research intensive fast track fellowship combo at Yale-New Haven Hospital in July 2021, and we look forward to reading about his future discoveries as a physician-scientist with research efforts in topics of mutual interest.
+He is now completing a pediatrics residency at Yale-New Haven Hospital and in July 2024 will begin a pediatric infectious disease fellowship at the Children's Hospital of Pennsylvania (aka CHOP) where KP is a faculty member.
+We look forward to reading about his future discoveries as a physician-scientist with research efforts in topics of mutual interest.

 Divya Vijayakumar